 Yield: 1 serving

 4 oz. chicken thigh, skinless, boneless

-- Cut French bread in half, spread Banh Mi Mayonnaise (recipe follows) on both sides of bread.
-Layer cucumbers, then Lemon Grass Chicken (recipe follows), peppers, pickled daikon and carrot, ham and cilantro leaves.
+- For service: Cut French bread in half, spread banh mi mayonnaise (recipe follows) on both sides of bread.
+Layer cucumbers, then lemongrass chicken (recipe follows), peppers, pickled daikon and carrot, ham and cilantro leaves.

 - Toast in oven or panini press.